M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.12
+# 🌐 Empathia — v0.13
 *March 2026*

-> Added: The Journalism of the Unnamed and The Competition of Compassion — Finance decides whose story gets told today.
-Empathia decides whose story survives tomorrow.
+> Added: The Empathia Extension — Scoring the Web.
+And The Protective Council — protecting the mirror without controlling it.
+The extension rides inside the giants and scores them honestly.
+For the first time.

 > This is the current version.